Net Worth

 How Does Kate Middleton Spend Her Money?

-When it comes to traveling, the cost can climb as high as $130,000 for a single trip due to the need for charted flights, meals, staff, and security.
+When it comes to traveling, costs can climb to as high as $130,000 for a single trip due to the need for chartered flights, meals, staff, and security.

 |---|---|